mitre-attack/attack-archives/README.md

+# This repostitory is deprecated

+[attack-website#184](https://github.com/mitre-attack/attack-website/pull/184) revised the versioning system so that this repository is no longer nessecary.
+Please see [the changelog for that update](https://github.com/mitre-attack/attack-website/blob/master/CHANGELOG.md#10-june-2020) for more information.

 # attack-archives

 attack-archives stores previous ATT&CK releases as seen in the [previous versions feature of the ATT&CK website](https://attack.mitre.org/resources/previous-versions/).
 The ATT&CK website build script pulls the content of this repo to build the previous versions pages.